The Zimmer Program for partially hyperbolic actions: Outline of the arguments

+In Section \ref{strong accessibility implies FA12}, we start working towards the two theorems on rigidity of abelian actions, Theorems \ref{abelian} and \ref{basic abelian}.
+From each collection of assumptions, we deduce two fundamental properties: genuinely higher-rank \ref{FP1} and H\"older Oseledets conformal \ref{FP2}.
+We arrive at these properties in different ways for each theorem, but in both settings the main tool used is the invariance principle (more specifically the results derived in Section \ref{abelian-prel}).
+This is a natural ``intermission'' of the paper, from that point forward we use these assumptions as a starting point.

+{ After our first intermission, we turn to Part \ref{part:build-bundle}.
+The key subtlety to overcome before beginning topological group arguments is constructing nilpotent group actions parameterizing the coarse Lyapunov leaves.
+However, for many partially hyperbolic and Anosov bi-homogeneous actions, no such actions exist on the bi-homogeneous space.
+Instead, they only live on the homogeneous space which is a principal bundle with compact fibers.
+See Remark \ref{rem:no-param} for a precise example.
+Aim of Part \ref{part:build-bundle} is to construct such a bundle, together with global nilpotent group actions that provide leafwise homogeneous structures, from purely dynamical assumptions.}

-In Section 9, we construct leafwise homogeneous structures which intertwine with the given $\R ^k \times M$ action.
+In Section \ref{extension}, we construct leafwise homogeneous structures which intertwine with the given $\R ^k$ action.
 The idea is simple: the Lyapunov hyperplanes act by isometries on the associated coarse Lyapunov foliations.
-Each such hyperplane has dense orbits, so by taking limits they acts transitively on coarse Lyapunov leaves to provide the homogeneous structures.
+Each such hyperplane has a dense orbit by \ref{FP1}, so by taking limits they act transitively on coarse Lyapunov leaves to provide the homogeneous structures.

 From this we would like to get a simply transitive action of a Lie group on the coarse Lyapunov leaves.
 There is a complication however.
-When returning to the initial point of a leaf, we may rotate by isometries.
-To resolve this problem we construct a compact extension of the given $\R^k \times M$-action to an action of $\R^k \times M \times K$ for some suitable compact group $K$, essentially by passing to a suitable orthonormal frame bundle.
-For the lifted action we get group actions parameterizing the coarse Lyapunov foliations which interwine with the $\R^k$-action in Theorem \ref{thm:lifted-action}, which we axiomatize in the subsequent section (see also Proposition \ref{prop:smooth-is-top}).
+When recurring to the initial point of a leaf, we may rotate by isometries.

+We resolve this problem in Section \ref{fibration}, where we construct a compact extension of the given $\R^k$-action to an action of $\R^k \times K$ for some suitable compact group $K$, essentially by passing to a suitable orthonormal frame bundle.
+For the lifted action we get group actions parameterizing the coarse Lyapunov foliations which interwine with the $\R^k$-action in Theorem \ref{thm:lifted-action}.
+In the subsequent section \ref{sec:top-anosov} we axiomatize such ``leafwise homogeneous'' actions (see also Proposition \ref{prop:smooth-is-top}).
+Equipped with Theorem \ref{thm:lifted-action}, we take our second intermission.

+Part \ref{part:top-groups} begins with Section \ref{sec:top-anosov}, which introduces the notion of harnessed abstract partially hyperbolic actions (HAPHAs) and their classification in Theorem \ref{thm:technical}.
+The main goal is to once again recollect the structures studied before the intermission, and use only the abstract assumptions laid out, in a completely topological setting.
+Most of the axioms for smooth partially hyperbolic actions were established in the previous parts, and we delay checking them formally until Section \ref{sec:smooth-top}.